-83. Due to the complexity of the impact of childhood abuse, the need for counselling can manifest at different points for different reasons.
+- 80. Due to the complexity of the impact of childhood abuse, the need for counselling can manifest at different points for different reasons.
 As indicated previously, some survivors may only want short term counselling support at certain stages or under certain circumstances.
-Through the application for redress, some survivors may not only require a reduced

-84. A leading charity working with survivors currently provides a trauma counselling phone line, including the offer of weekly sessions for adults who experienced abuse in childhood (not necessarily in-care abuse).
+Through the application for redress, some survivors may not only require a reduced number of sessions but may request telephone counselling support, either as an interim support or as an alternative to face-to-face sessions.
+Whilst this methodology would not work for every survivor, for some this may be a preferable option. - 81.
+A leading charity working with survivors currently provides a trauma counselling phone line, including the offer of weekly sessions for adults who experienced abuse in childhood (not necessarily in-care abuse).
 Considering the experience of this service to date and the possibility of either increasing existing provision in some way or establishing a similar service, it can be assumed that, like face-to-face counselling, this method of delivery will only be chosen by some survivors.
 The charity shared that 75% of those who call the service sign up to counselling sessions.
 By using information from current service experience, illustrative costs are provided, based on scaling up similar provision by half, resulting in 40 sessions per week being available for survivors: